adiegan/docs/docs.md

 ##Data Requests

-This API provides streaming access to provisional observations as they are received from data providers.
+This API provides access to provisional observations as they are received from data providers.
 Access is available to millions of raw observations per day.
 At this time, we do not provide climatological summaries such as minimum or maximum values within a time interval.

 ##Metadata Requests

-As our development of API services are funded in part by the National Mesonet Project of the National Weather Service, we are striving to obtain as much "metadata", data about the data, as possible.
+As our development of API services are funded in part by the National Mesonet Project of the National Weather Service, we are striving to obtain as much "metadata" (data about the data) as possible.
 Basic metadata (station name, network data provider, latitude, longitude, elevation) are available for all stations.
 Capabilities are in place to provide additional metadata to users, but much of this information is incomplete at this time.

 #API Reference Documentation

 ##Interfacing with the API

 All API requests must be HTTP GET requests.
 The API can be found at <http://api.mesowest.net/>.
-This interface is exposed as web service only.
-All requests must be formed according to the below API guidelines.
-All requests are logged and excessive usage will be blocked when necessary to allow equal access to services for all users.
+This interface is exposed as a web service only.
+All requests must be formed according to the API guidelines below.
+All requests are logged and excessive usage will be blocked when necessary to allow equal access to services for all Beta users.

 ##Making API Requests